-Attorney Talia Sasson heads her own law firm, representing organizations in administrative and civil cases in court.
-She is a board member of the New Israel Fund and a Co-Chair of the International Council of NIF.
-She is a board member in the Council for Peace and Security, a member of the Geneva Initiative’s steering committee, Yesh Din’s Public Council, and a counselor for some other NGO’s in Israel.
-In 2009, she ran to the Knesset as representative of The New Movement-Meretz.
-From 2004 to 2010, Ms. Sasson taught a course on “Defenses through law on Democracy in Israel” in the faculty of law at Tel-Aviv University’s Law Faculty.
-At the request of former Prime Minister Ariel Sharon, from August 2004 to March 2005, Mrs. Sasson served as a special legal advisor for the government and the author of the Sasson Report on illegal outposts in the West Bank and law enforcement on Israelis in the Palestinian territories.
+Attorney Talia Sasson, is an NIF board member and chair of the International Council.
+She serves on the public councils of numerous peace and human rights organizations.
+In 2009, she ran for the Knesset as representative of The New Movement & Meretz.
+From 2004 to 2010, Mrs. Sasson taught a course on “Defending Israel’s Democracy through Law” at Tel-Aviv University’s Law Faculty.
+At the request of former Prime Minister Ariel Sharon, from August 2004 to March 2005, Mrs. Sasson served as a special legal advisor for the government.
+In that capacity, she authored the Sasson Report on illegal outposts and law enforcement on Israelis in the West Bank.
 From 1979 to February 2004 she worked in the State Attorney’s office.
-From 1989 to 1993 she headed the Civil Department in the Jerusalem district attorney.
+From 1989 to 1993 she headed the Civil Department in the Office of the District Attorney of Jerusalem.
 From 1996 to 2004, she headed the Special Tasks Division of the State Attorney’s office.
-In that role she represented the government of Israel in the Supreme Court for 13 years in civil, criminal, constitutional and administrative cases and was involved also with different security and military issues.
+In this role, she represented the government of Israel before the Supreme Court for thirteen years in civil, criminal, constitutional and administrative cases and was also involved in various security and military issues.
 Mrs. Sasson is the author of At the Edge of the Abyss: Is the victory of the settlements the end of Israeli democracy? which was published in 2015.

 Immediate Past Board President